psmits/dissertation/proposal/outline.md

 - Introduction
     - theoretical framework
-        - evolutionary paleoecoloyg: the evolutionary consequences of ecological properties, roles, and strategies at the individual, population, community, and species levels.
+        - evolutionary paleoecology: the evolutionary consequences of ecological properties, roles, and strategies at the individual, population, community, and species levels.
             - linkage between a species' ecology and its macroevolutionary